LJ-Zer/Visio_AOL-2/README.md

 # Visio_Automation-of-Labelling_V2

 ## Preparation
-1. Install git
+1. Install Git
-2. Git clone this repository
+2. Clone this repository
-3. Open gitbash on the folder
+3. Open Gitbash on the folder

 ## Execution
 1. Edit the "run" file, open it on notepad or VSCode.